stoeps13/connections-doc/source/admin/admin/t_admin_profiles_configure_board.md

 The recent updates feature allows users to connect with people in their network by posting messages to their profile and commenting on their status messages.
 As administrator, you can enable or disable the feature for specific profile types, depending on your organization's needs.
 You can configure access control settings according to profile type.
 You can also configure visibility of targeted events in the Profiles activity stream.

+!!! note
-**Note:** Profiles directory extensions must be enabled to support this capability.
+    Profiles directory extensions must be enabled to support this capability.
 Extensions are enabled by default.

+!!! note
-**Note:** Profiles policy contains two related settings that impact how a user is enabled to post a status update on their Profile page – profiles.board and profile.status.update.
+    Profiles policy contains two related settings that impact how a user is enabled to post a status update on their Profile page – profiles.board and profile.status.update.
 It is recommended to have identical settings for both of these policies.
 In case of conflict between the two settings, the most restrictive setting is used.
 See *Configuring the status update feature* for related information.

 1. The following steps provide information about the properties that you can set for the recent updates feature, and the access levels and scopes that you can configure.
 2. Start the wsadmin client from the following directory of the system on which you installed the Deployment Manager: